freemank1224/llm-exp/README.md

 ---
 # 「Magic Token Predictor」: An interactive course of LLM prediction principle for kids

-This is an interactive demonstration project designed to explain the principles of Large Language Models (LLMs) to primary/secondary school students who have no AI background knowledge.
-It aims to explain how LLMs work through interactive pages and demonstrations.
-By utilizing this project, we can achieve real-time interactive demonstration effects far beyond PowerPoint presentations, vividly illustrating the "next token prediction" mechanism of LLMs.
+This is an interactive demonstration project designed to explain the principles of Large Language Models (LLMs) to primary/secondary school students who have no AI background knowledge. **It is also one of my series of attempts to practice the basic educational philosophy of "AI education must use AI."** This project explains the working principles of LLMs through interactive pages and demonstrations.
+By utilizing this project, we can achieve real-time interactive effects that PowerPoint cannot demonstrate, vividly illustrating the "next token prediction" mechanism of LLMs.

+The project is currently well-developed and can be used for **interactive** demonstrations/explanations of LLM's "next token prediction" behavior and its corresponding mathematical principles.
+The current content and future feature plans of the project are as follows:

+✅ Basic knowledge of large language models: What is an LLM, why is it "large," and the role of LLM pre-training, etc.
+✅ Basic concepts and characteristics of LLM's "next token prediction" (interactive demonstration)
+✅ The "randomness" and "creativity" of LLM's "next token prediction" (interactive demonstration)
+✅ Mathematical explanation corresponding to LLM's "next token prediction": probabilistic sampling (interactive demonstration)
+❓ How LLMs read: text vectorization, vector embedding
+❓ Advantages and disadvantages of LLMs
+❓ Advances beyond autoregressive prediction models: new technologies such as diffusion language models

 ## 1. Installation Instructions
 This project supports two installation methods: one is to deploy the local environment yourself, which requires using `Conda` commands to create and deploy Python; the other is based on `Docker`, where you can directly pull the image to use.
 The following explains each method separately. **Users only need to choose one of these two methods!**